cordialgerm/foe_foundry/data/5e_canonical/gibbering_mouther.md

 ***Bites***. *Melee Weapon Attack:* +2 to hit, reach 5 ft., one creature. *Hit:* 17 (5d6) piercing damage.
 If the target is Medium or smaller, it must succeed on a DC 10 Strength saving throw or be knocked prone.
 If the target is killed by this damage, it is absorbed into the mouther.

 ***Blinding Spittle (Recharge 5-6)***.
 The mouther spits a chemical glob at a point it can see within 15 feet of it.
 The glob explodes in a blinding flash of light on impact.
-Each creature within 5 feet of the flash must succeed on a DC 13 Dexterity saving throw or be blinded until the end of the mouther's next turn.
+Each creature within 5 feet of the flash must succeed on a DC 13 Dexterity saving throw or be blinded until the end of the mouther's next turn.</statblock>